GernotBoege/FIWARE-interactive/M04/Wordpress test commands.md

-# Docker Commands for copy and paste
+# Docker Commands to install Wordpress with docker-compose (commands for copy and paste)

-## Check before starting
-- Docker is running
+# Check Docker ist running
+!!!

-- You have changed to the Repository Directory M04
+# Check you have changed to the Repository Directory M04
+!!!

 ## Start all containers in detached mode
 docker-compose up -d